Ezel (TV series): Summary

 As the second and final season winds to an ultimate conclusion, the plot moves along at a furious pace, with main characters killed off in substantially every episode.
 In the final episode (71), the only ones left standing are Ezel, Eyşan, their young son, Ezel's mother and father, Ali, his wife (Ramiz' daughter) Azad, their baby boy Tevfik aka "Tefo" (named after Ali's deceased right-hand man and dear friend), Bade (Ezel's brief love interest), and Sebnem, Tevfik's widow.
-Ezel (Ömer) and Eyşan have recaptured their love, but an insanely jealous Cengiz rapes Eyşan and nearly kills her, informing the police that Ezel did it.
+Ezel (Ömer) and Eyşan have recaptured their love, but an insanely jealous Cengiz stabs Eyşan and nearly kills her, informing the police that Ezel did it.
 As she lies in the hospital in critical condition, Eyşan reveals that it was Cengiz and not Ezel who did that to her.
 Meanwhile, Ezel and Ali catch up with Cengiz at a lighthouse and kill him.
 Ezel then returns to the hospital where the doctors tell him that Eyşan has only a few hours left to live.
 She wants to die in Ömer's arms.

 In a vague and rather metaphysical conclusion, Ezel and Eyşan ride on a train as Eyşan's eyes close and it appears that she has died.
 Ezel then drinks some liquid from a ring that Ramiz had given him with the instructions never to "wear the ring" (i.e., drink from it) unless he was ready for a new life.
 Ezel's eyes also close and he tells Eyşan that he is coming to be with her, and that Bahar (who had been killed much earlier in the series) is waiting for them, too.
 The camera pans to other passengers on the train, the beloved friends and family of Ömer and Eyşan that had been killed, including Ramiz, Bahar, and Ezel's little brother, Mert.

 In the final scene, a young man on a motorcycle pulls up to the lighthouse and tells the guard "I am here to see my father."
 When asked to identify himself, the young man reveals he is Ömer's son.
 As he approaches the door, the camera shows a silhouette of a man opening the door, and making a gesture as if to scratch his head, much like Ömer/Ezel used to.
 The audience is left wondering what really happened: Whether that is Ezel, whether he died on that train with Eyşan, or whether he lived.
 Whether that liquid in the ring was poison or not.
 Whether or not the train scene, in fact, was real or imagined.
 That all leaves the possibility of a third season wide open, even though most of the characters have been killed off.